wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 try app.autoMigrate().wait()
 ```

 This will run the `CreateUser` migration automatically for you when your server starts and only when needed.
-As you can see in the `configure.swift` file, the server is using a database with the credentials that were specified when creating the Docker Postgres container.

 ### Generate the JWT

 Both the Conversation API and the Vonage Client SDKs use JWTs for authentication.
 JWTs are a method for representing claims securely between two parties.
 You can read more about JWTs on [JWT.io](https://jwt.io) or the claims that the Conversation API supports on the [Conversation API documentation](https://developer.nexmo.com/conversation/guides/jwt-acl).
-Open the `Package.swift` file and add a dependency for `Swift-JWT` in the top-level `dependencies` array as well as the the `dependencies` array for the target:
+Open the `Package.swift` file and add a dependency for `Swift-JWT` in the top-level `dependencies` array as well as the `dependencies` array for the target:

 ```swift
 ...